benvaljean/benvaljean.github.io/_posts/2008-09-17-Restore_using_NTBACKUP_(Exchange).markdown

 ### Cannot reconnect mailboxes

-When reconnecting mailboxes from a recently resrtored database the orphaned mailbox can still be associated with the original user account eventhough it appears to be disconnected.
+When reconnecting mailboxes from a recently restored database the orphaned mailbox can still be associated with the original user account even though it appears to be disconnected.
 To resolve this: Use [ADSI Edit](http://www.computerperformance.co.uk/w2k3/utilities/adsi_edit.htm) to change the `legacyExchangeDN` attribute for the active user for the mailbox you wish to reconnect as System manager look for users with this